SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 "minecraft:default_nether"                world     DIM-1       The default nether world.
-"minecraft:default_the_end"               world     DIM1        The default end world. pvp-enabled                               boolean   true        If the would allows PVP combat. world-enabled                             boolean   true        Enable if this world should be registered.
+"minecraft:default_the_end"               world     DIM1        The default end world. pvp-enabled                               boolean   true        If the would allows PVP combat. weather-ice-and-snow                      boolean   true        Enable to allow the natural formation of ice and
+                                                                snow.
+weather-thunder                           boolean   true        Enable to initiate thunderstorms. world-enabled                             boolean   true        Enable if this world should be registered.
 ========================================  ========  ==========  ===============================================